-In addition excellent academic preparation, students participate in a robust program of practical experiences coordinated by the HPM Director of External Relations.
+In addition to excellent academic preparation, students participate in a robust program of practical experiences coordinated by the HPM Director of External Relations.
 Following are brief descriptions of the professional advisory team, designated mentorship, residencies and the Executive In Residence.

 PROFESSIONAL ADVISORY TEAM